 Now my Singer Industrial Sewing Machine Treadle is ready for paint!

 There are several options to repaint, and it’s up to your personal choice.
-The original “Japaning” paint was obviously very durable.
+The original “Japaning” paint was very durable.
 The parts were dipped into a thick coating process.
 Obviously, “Japaning” isn’t a home process.
 Many use automotive enamels.
 I read up on a Ford Model A & T board that many of them use appliance epoxy spray paint because it requires no primer, is very durable and moisture resistant, and the black is a true black.
 It also doesn’t “orange peel” as much as traditional enamels.
 Follow the manufacturer’s directions for prepping the surface and personal protective equipment recommendations.
 The challenging part about appliance epoxy is that it takes a week to cure fully, but for the ease of use, and no clear coating required, it was a satisfying choice.

-Adding some artistic touches to my Singer Industrial Sewing Machine.
+Adding some artistic touches to my Singer Industrial Sewing Machine

-Originally, many treadles had a standard gold paint over the logo on the side of the treadle leg.
+Initially, many treadles had a standard gold paint over the logo on the side of the treadle leg.
 I decided to do that logo in three colors using gold, silver, and copper foiling paint.
 After it had dried, I masked around the logo shape and used an automotive enamel to clear coat over the foiling paint, as it is easy to scratch off without a coating.

 Cleaning the Singer Industrial Sewing Machine Head Unit

 There are many YouTube videos on simple ways to clean vintage and antique sewing machines (VSMs).
 One of the best methods is to use original Gojo hand cleaner WITHOUT PUMICE.
 That is CRITICAL, or you’ll destroy your machine’s finish.
 Learn this cleaning method by watching Ray Elkins in his YouTube video.
-I’ve included the video here for your convenience since he’s willing to share the information to the masses. :) I polished the bare metal surfaces with Simichrome Polish and a Dremel with a buffing tip, as well as a small wire wheel in the Dremel to remove rust.
+I’ve included the video here for your convenience since he’s willing to share the information with the masses. :) I polished the bare metal surfaces with Simichrome Polish and a Dremel with a buffing tip, as well as a small wire wheel in the Dremel to remove rust.
 I always use TriFlow synthetic sewing machine oil to lubricate all the critical points and then original Singer Sewing Machine Oil to wipe down the body after cleaning it.